editorconfig/specification/index.rst

 directory of ``.editorconfig`` or any other directory below one that stores this ``.editorconfig``.
 However, the glob ``subdir/*.c`` only matches files that end with ``.c`` in the ``subdir`` directory in the directory of ``.editorconfig``.

+Therefore, a leading slash is not relevant if there is already a slash in the middle of the pattern.
+Thus, the globs `/subdir/*.c` and `subdir/*.c` must yield the same result.

 As a corollary, a section name ending with ``/`` does not match any file.